configure

 multiple times to set different options:

-configure({ enforceActions: true })
+configure({ enforceTransactions: true })

 configure({ onReactionError: myHandler })

-// Both settings are now active
+// All settings are now active